lorenzo-querol/phase-vocoder/README.md

   <img src="assets/block-diagram.png"  width="60%" height="30%">
 </p>

 This implementation involves a little bit of music theory, thus is limited to the use of semitone values to determine the jump (or shift) in pitch.
-To be more specific, it is limited to using the 12-Tone Equal Temperament (12-TET) system, thus a the frequency distance between two notes is defined to be the 12th root of 2.
+To be more specific, it is limited to using the 12-Tone Equal Temperament (12-TET) system, thus the frequency interval between two notes is defined to be the 12th root of 2.

 <p align="center">
   <img src="assets/12-tet-illustration.png"  width="60%" height="30%">